Read for Purpose, Meaning and Information

 Topic Overview

-The OCNLR Entry Level Award in English: Reading (Entry 3) is designed to help students develop foundational reading skills that are essential for everyday life, further study, and employment.
-At Entry 3, learners are expected to read and understand short, straightforward texts on familiar topics, such as signs, notices, instructions, or simple articles.
-This qualification focuses on building confidence in decoding words, understanding main points, and finding specific information in texts.
-It is part of the Foundations for Learning suite, which supports students who are building core skills before progressing to higher levels.
+The OCNLR Entry Level Award in English: Reading (Entry 2) is designed to help you develop the reading skills you need for everyday life, further study, and work.
+At this level, you will learn to read and understand short, straightforward texts on familiar topics, such as signs, notices, simple instructions, or short stories.
+The qualification focuses on building your confidence in decoding words, understanding main points, and finding specific information in texts.

 Key Concepts